 Onewheels are customizable and often personalized for a rider.
 Trail riding is an amazing experience on any model onewheel.
 Choosing the best onewheel for trail riding and off-road use will come down to a few rider-specific factors.

 All Onewheels have a 750W Hypercore motor however only the Onewheel GT, XR and Pint X are ideal for off-road trail riding.
-The baseline Pint model is not recommended due to its limited battery range (2.4Ah).
-Depending on ride style and budget will dictate the best onewheel for trail use.
+The baseline Pint model is not recommended due to its limited battery range (2.4Ah) and pushback speeds.
+Depending on ride style and budget will dictate the best Onewheel for trail use.

 Best Battery Range For Riding Trails on a Onewheel